 CJJ believes in the possibility of a world without antisemitism.
 We are working together with our communities and our allies in our state to fight antisemitism -- as well as racism, misogyny, homophobia, transphobia, Islamophobia, and more, because we know all of our liberations are intertwined -- to build a better future for us all.

 Antisemitism Listening Project

-Over the past two years, CJJ has hosted several retreats and workshops about the relationship between antisemitism, racism, and white nationalism.
-To expand on this work, we are initiating a statewide listening tour focused on developing a better understanding of how North Carolina's Jewish community experiences, understands, and relates to antisemitism.
+Over the past few years, CJJ hosted several retreats and workshops about the relationship between antisemitism, racism, and white nationalism.
+To expand on this work, we launched a statewide listening tour focused on developing a better understanding of how North Carolina's Jewish community experiences, understands, and relates to antisemitism.
 For more information, and to sign up to stay informed about the project, including when circles are taking place near you, click here.

 Resources & Recommended Reading